SCHOOL-BASED SERVICES

 General School-Based Support

-To decrease barriers in Fayette County, TICC's team of trauma-informed professionals have partnered with Fayette County Public Schools to offers support through school-based services, such as individual therapy on-site for eligible students, at schools participating in our program.
+To reduce barriers in Fayette County, TICC’s trauma-informed team partners with Fayette County Public Schools to provide school-based services, including on-site individual therapy for eligible students at participating schools.

 FCPS Partners